 Child maintenance is paid to support the child financially.
 And to maintain his living standard.
 So, the custodial parent cannot use these expenses for their personal needs.
 Like saloons, entertainment, or vacations in which the child is not involved.
 The child support payments can be used for:

 - Shelter, which includes rent or mortgage.
 It also covers the basic home needs of the child.

-- Food, clothes, toys and books the basic needs of the child.
+- Food, clothes, toys, and books are the basic needs of the child.

 - Medical expenses to maintain the health of the child.
 The parent who is paying child maintenance can also use his health insurance plan to provide this facility.